 All those requirements lead us to only one solution: our environments need to be in separate repositories or, at least, in different branches within the same repository.
 Given that we agreed that information is first pushed in Git which, in turn, triggers processes that do something with it, we cannot deploy a release to an environment directly from a build of an application.
 Such a build would need to push a change to the repository dedicated to an environment.
 In turn, such a push would trigger a webhook that would result in yet another build of a pipeline.

-If we are supposed to create pull requests of things we want to push to master branches of our applications, there is no reason why we shouldn't treat environments the same.
+If we are supposed to create pull requests of things we want to push to controller branches of our applications, there is no reason why we shouldn't treat environments the same.
 What that means is not only that our application builds should push releases to environment-specific branches, but that they should do that by making pull requests.

 Taking all that into account the next two rules should state that information about all the releases must be stored in environment-specific repositories or branches and that everything must follow the same coding practices (environments included).

 The correct way to execute the flow while adhering to the rules we mentioned so far would be to have as many pipelines as there are applications, plus a pipeline for deployment to each of the environments.
 A push to the application repository should initiate a pipeline that builds, tests, and packages the application.
 It should end by pushing a change to the repository that defines a whole environment (e.g., staging, production, etc.).
 In turn, that should initiate a different pipeline that (re)deploys the entire environment.
 That way, we always have a single source of truth.
 Nothing is done without pushing code to a code repository.

 Always deploying the whole environment would not work without idempotency.
 Fortunately, Kubernetes and Helm already provide that.
 Even though we always deploy all the applications and the releases that constitute an environment, only the pieces that changed will be updated.
 That brings us to a new rule.
 All deployments must be idempotent .